free delivery and returns within sweden

-Soft lighting, golden touches and whimsical prints in muted colours – Christmas has come to Svenskt Tenn and the holiday mood can be felt in every room.
+Soft lighting, golden touches and imaginative prints in muted colours – Christmas has come to Svenskt Tenn and the holiday mood can be felt in every room.
 The dining room is adorned with curtains in Josef Frank’s Vegetable Tree print, a motif with flowers and fruits created to awaken a sense of wonderment.

 A Peruvian pottery piece from the late Chimu era at the Ethnographic Museum’s collection gave Svenskt Tenn’s founder Estrid Ericson the inspiration for the large, rounded pewter vase, Peruvian Urn, which has been a part of Svenskt Tenn’s range since the 1920s.
 The classic pewter is beautiful against the dark coloured wall, as are the green glass plates, candleholder Kronan på Verket and Önsketrädet (The Wishing Tree) in brass.